sigmdel/xiao_esp32c6_sketches/README.md

 ## PlatformIO Notes

-The current  <a href="https://github.com/platformio/platform-espressif32/releases" target="_blank">platform</a> (version 6.7.0 dated May 14, 2024) for Espressif 32 bit devices available in PlatformIO (PIO) is based on version 2.0.16 of the ESP32 Arduino core.
-Consequently it does not support the XIAO ESP32C6.
-For that reason, these sketches cannot be easily compiled in PIO.
-Nevertheless the directory structure and file names are such that it will be easy to add this support when PIO is updated.
+The current Espressif 32 [platform (version 6.7.0 dated May 14, 2024)](https://github.com/platformio/platform-espressif32/releases) in PlatformIO (PIO) is based on version 2.0.16 of the ESP32 Arduino core.
+Consequently it does not support the XIAO ESP32C6 (see [Add board support for Seeed XIAO ESP32C6](https://github.com/platformio/platform-espressif32/pull/1380#issuecomment-2205808510)).
+For that reason, these sketches cannot be compiled in PIO.
+Nevertheless the directory structure and file names are such that it will be easy to include PlatformIO when it takes on version 3.0 of the ESP32 Arduino core.

 ## Arduino IDE Notes